The Annotated Ramsar List: Australia

 Cobourg Peninsula.
 08/05/74; Northern Territory; 220,700 ha; 11º15'S 132º15'E. National Park.
 A peninsula with extensive tidal flats, estuaries, mangroves, riverine wetlands and Melaleuca (paperbark)swamps, dominated by eucalyptus forest.
 The hydrological regime varies widely due to the seasonal nature of rainfall.
 A steep salinity gradient exists between the estuaries and backswamps.
 Several threatened animal species occur, including dugong, three species of marine turtles, and the salt water crocodile (Crocodylus porosus), as well as numerous uncommon plants and 31 mangrove species.
 An important site for large numbers of waterbirds and migratory waders.
 The majority of the site is freehold Aboriginal Land used in a semi-traditional manner.
 Ramsar site no. 1.
 Most recent RIS information: 1998.

 Coongie Lakes.
-15/06/87; South Australia; 1,980,000 ha; 27º27'S 140º00'E. Crown Land, National Park, Pastoral Lease.
-An extensive and complex freshwater wetland system in the floodplain of Cooper Creek, one of the world's largest rivers still in a natural state.
+15/06/87; South Australia; 2,178,952 ha; 27º27'S 140º00'E. Crown Land, National Park, Pastoral Lease.
+The site is an extensive and complex freshwater wetland system in the floodplain of Cooper Creek, one of the largest dryland rivers in Australia with a predominantly natural flow regime.
 Some wetlands fill only rarely, others hold water for a limited period after flooding, and others are permanent.
 A major flood heralds a period of flourishing plant growth and an influx of wildlife with large numbers of waterbirds, especially pelicans, cormorants, herons, ibises, spoonbills, ducks and waders that congregate to feed and breed, dispersing as waters recede.
 The site is increasingly important for recreation and tourism but the primary uses are cattle grazing, oil and gas production.
 Ramsar site no. 376.
-Most recent RIS information: 1998.
+Most recent RIS information: 2013.

 Coral Sea Reserves (Coringa-Herald and Lihou Reefs and Cays).
-21/10/02; Coral Sea Islands Territory; 1,729,200 ha; 17°04'S 150°39'E; Nature Reserves.
-Oceanic islet and reef habitats, centered some 440km east of Cairns, Queensland, that are representative of the Coral Sea region and in near-pristine condition.
-Several islets within the site comprise undisturbed sandy habitat used for nesting by the globally endangered Green Turtle Chelonia mydas, along with forest and shrubland that supports important breeding populations of terns and other seabirds.
+21/10/02; Coral Sea Islands Territory; 1,728,920 ha; 16°52'S 149°49'E. Nature Reserves.
+The site is located in the Coral Sea, with its centre some 440km east of Cairns, Queensland and 300km north-east of the Great Barrier Reef.
+It comprises near-pristine oceanic islet and reef habitats that are representative of the Coral Sea.
+The undisturbed sandy habitat provided by several islets is used for nesting by the globally endangered Green Turtle (Chelonia mydas) and Hawksbill Turtle (Eretmochelys imbricata), while their forest and shrubland support important breeding populations of terns, boobies, tropicbirds and other seabirds.
 Coral reef habitat within the site supports a distinct community of marine benthic flora and fauna, a relatively rich diversity of decapod crustacean and hydroid fauna, and significant feeding habitat for migratory shorebirds and seabirds.
-Marine algal communities are a particularly important feature of the site, frequently covering a greater area than the corals.
-A large number of shipwrecks lends the site marine archaeological significance.
-There is no resident human population, and the site is used for nature conservation and scientific research, with some recreational diving; only 10 commercial tour groups of up to 30 passengers each are permitted per year, though small numbers of others arrive by private yacht.
+Marine algal communities are a particularly important feature, frequently covering a greater area than the corals.
+A large number of shipwrecks lend the site marine archaeological significance.
+In the absence of human residents, the site is used for nature conservation and scientific research, with recreational diving limited to the ten commercial tours of up to 30 passengers each permitted per year, and small numbers who arrive by private yacht.
+The surrounding area supports commercial fisheries, while dive and fishing-based tourism is again limited, due to the distance from centres of human population.
 A management plan is in place.
 Ramsar site no. 1222.
-Most recent RIS information: 2002.
+Most recent RIS information: 2014.

 Corner Inlet.
 15/12/82; Victoria; 67,186 ha; 38º45'S 146º32'E. Marine and Wildlife Reserve; Shorebird Network Site.
 An outstanding example of the processes involved in barrier island formation, development of multiple beach ridges, lagoons and swamps, tidal creeks, deltas, and washovers.
 Of international importance for migratory waterbirds, the area regularly supports up to 29,000 waders, including 50% of the waders wintering in Victoria, and is important as a drought refuge.
 Internationally important numbers of numerous waterbird species occur.
 Several birds, mammals, and plants are rare or endangered.
 Human activities include large-scale port operations, commercial and recreational fishing, bait collection and general recreation.
 Ramsar site no. 261.
 Most recent RIS information: 1998.